-They stayed at BAF Shaheen College in the port city overnight on completion of their registration process.
+They stayed at BAF Shaheen College in the port city after completion of the registration process.

-Earlier, a total of 9,709 Rohingyas were taken to island Char in four phases.
+Earlier, a total of 6,688 Rohingyas were relocated to Bhashan Char in three phases since December 4 last.

-Navy implemented the Tk 31-billion housing project, funded with public money, after the government planned to relocate a portion of them to the island.
+Bangladesh Navy implemented the Tk 31 billion-housing project, funded with public money after the government planned to relocate a portion of them to the island.

-There are 1,440 cluster houses and 120 four-storey shelter houses to accommodate more than 1 lakh people, said the sources concerned.
+There are 1,440 cluster houses and 120 four-storey shelter houses to accommodate more than 1 lakh people.